rust-lang/rfcs/text/0000-const-type-inference.md

 from the initial value, subjecting to the following constraints:
 - The types of all literals must be fully constrained, which generally means numeric literals must either have a type suffix, or the type must specify their type
-- The typing may not be entirely omitted.
+- When declaring a top-level item, the typing may not be entirely omitted.
 At the very least, a `_` placeholder must be used, but the `_` placeholder may also appear anywhere in a nested type.

 For example: